MrZhuNi/salome_shape/src/BuildPlugin/doc/compoundFeature.rst

 Compound
 ========

+The Compound feature creates a compound using already existing shapes in other objects.

 To create compound in the active part:

 #. select in the Main Menu *Build - > Compound* item  or